Skip to content

 Network Topology

-• If GL.iNet router is the main router in your network, this is simple, please move to the next step.
+• If GL.iNet router is the primary router in your network, no port forwarding is required.
+Please move to the next step.

-• If you already have a main router, then the GL.iNet router is under the main router, you may need to setup a port forwarding on the main router.
+• If a primary router is already in use and the GL.iNet router is configured as a secondary router, you will need to configure port forwarding on the primary router.

-• If you already have a main router, the GL.iNet router is several levels below it and you need to set up port forwarding on each level.
+• If a primary router is already in use and the GL.iNet router is several levels below the primary router, configure port forwarding on each intermediate level.

 1. Click Generate Configuration (for vpn server initial setup only).